gdsfactory/gdsfactory/docs/component_intro.md

 ![gds](images/gds.png)

 The first thing to learn about is how to create a new component.
-We do that by creating a function which returns a gf.Component instance.
+We do that by creating a function which returns a Component instance.
 Here is a step by step example below generating a waveguide crossing

 ```eval_rst